 Offshore Exploration and Production, LLC v.
 Morgan Stanley Private Bank, N.A., 626 Fed.
 Appx.
 303 (2d Cir.
 2015): Represented the national oil company of Colombia in a Second Circuit appeal concerning the propriety of a $75 million arbitral award in favor of our client and the national oil company of Korea.
 Argued by counsel for co-defendant.

 Mulholland v.
 Philip Morris USA Inc., 598 Fed.
 Appx.
 21 (2d Cir.
 2015): Briefed and argued appeal for Philip Morris challenging a $5.5 million jury verdict in a wrongful-death case.
-Previously represented the defendant as lead legal issues counsel at trial.
+Though the court affirmed the compensatory-damages award, it unanimously rejected the plaintiff’s cross appeal challenging the district court’s dismissal of plaintiff’s claim for punitive damages.

 Schwarz v.
 Philip Morris USA Inc., 272 Or.
 App.
 268 (Or.
 Ct.
 App.
 2015): Represented Philip Morris in an appeal from a $25 million punitive damages award entered after a damages-only retrial.
 Previously represented the company in its successful appeal of the original award to the Oregon Supreme Court, and at the retrial.
 Principal drafter of briefs; argued by Oregon counsel.